-My boys and I have visited two years running now and really enjoy picking fruit, chatting to Farmers Ken and Percy and just hanging out on the farm.
-There is lots of easy to reach fruit for little ones.
+My boys and I have visited four years running now and really enjoy picking fruit, chatting to Farmers Ken and Percy and just hanging out on the farm.
+There’s lots of easy to reach fruit for little ones.
 The challenge is limiting how much they pick…. don’t be surprised of you have to get another bucket!!

-There were three separate areas of the farm.
+There are three separate areas of the farm.
 Which one is open for picking depends on fruit, how many people are out picking and how many helpers the farmers have.
-There is signage out on the road indicating which area is open.
+There’s signage out on the road indicating which area is open.

-The area on the right hand side, once you come off the car ferry, had tables and chairs for a picnic (though all picnic areas are CLOSED this year due to covid19).
+The area on the right hand side, once you come off the car ferry, has tables and chairs for a picnic (though all picnic areas are CLOSED this year due to covid19).
 It’s also on a little hill so provides a nice view out over the river.
 The farm area on the left hand side (after getting off the car ferry) has toilets and access points to the river.

 Entry Fee and Prices

-There is an entry fee of $5 per adult, kids are free.
-This fee is mostly charged to cover the cost of wastage.
+There’s an entry fee of $5 per adult and kids are free.
+This fee is mostly charged to cover the cost of wastage, sadly.
 And you can eat all the fruit you want while picking.
-It is definitely great to try before picking so you only grab the types you like and are ripe.
+It’s definitely great to try before picking so you only grab the types you like and are ripe.

-It is then $10 per bucket, which hold a LOT of oranges and mandarins.
-Our buckets have generally weighed about 5-7kg.
+It’s then $10 per bucket for what you pick, which hold a LOT of oranges and mandarins.
+Our buckets have generally weighed about 5kg.
 We usually get two buckets.
 Seems a waste to go all that way for just one.
 And then have lots of oranges and mandarins to enjoy!

-It is best to chat with the farmers before entering the orchards to pick out which fruit is where and what is ripe and how best to pick the fruit.
+It’s best to chat with the farmers before entering the orchards to find out which fruit is where and what is ripe and how best to pick the fruit.